platanus/angular-restmod/docs/guides/integration.md

 Will put `{ page: 1 }` in the collection's `$metadata` property.

-To change the property from where the packer extracts the metadata set the `JSON_META` configuration property.
+To change the property from where the packer extracts the metadata set the `jsonMeta` configuration property.
 Set it to '.' to extract metadata from root, so given:

 ```json